 As with the conclusion of every successful year on Headfonics, we thank all the readers who have visited our site, read what we have to say, and enjoyed our reviews.
 Your views and opinions matter to us and I do hope that you enjoyed what we had to say about everything that passed through our doors for 2019.

 Without you, the reader, we would cease to matter so thank you once again from Mike, James, Nathan, and I.

 As ever we based our awards on our scoring system throughout the year so the gear with the highest overall score wins.
 We have also condensed some of the previous award categories into one clear overall winner for that category.
 Keeping it simple!

 However, as in previous years, we know our writers have their personal favorites so once again we have given them free rein to let us know what products floats their boat for 2019, regardless of the score, in our “Writer Choice” award for 2019.

 Meze Empyrean & Abyss Headphones Diana Phi

-Both open-back planar headphones got the top score in this condensed category so both rightly win the award for best Headphone for 2019.
+Both open-back planar headphones got the top score in this condensed category so both rightly win the award for best Headphones for 2019.

-What I especially love about these two winners is just how different they sound to each other.
+What I especially love about these two winners is just how different they sound from each other.